0xcrypto/takeover/README.md

 * If CNAME found, matches fingerprints in the body.

 ## Note
-* As I use discord a lot, this script is programmed to notify using discord webhooks.
-So you will need to have a discord server and create a webhook to use in it.
+* The output is a lot verbose so it is recommended to use a discord webhook to get notified.
+I am planning to change it in a major update.
 * If you need some extra features, feel free to submit a new issue on GitHub.

 ## License